turingschool/try-turing/frontend/javascript.md

       <img class="section-image" src="{{ site.url }}/assets/images/box.png" alt="Computer mouse icon">
       <h2 class="section-header">JavaScript Variables</h2>
       <p>In JavaScript, we declare variables using the <span class="vocab">var</span> keyword.
 This tells JavaScript that we're about to make a variable.</p>
+      <p>A variable is like a box with a label on it.
+You can put something in the box, label it, and be able to reference that thing later by its label.</p>
       <p>Variables can be strings (text in between quotation marks), numbers, HTML elements, among many other things.
 Here are a few examples of JavaScript variables:</p>
       <pre><code>var age = 12;
 var school = 'Turing School of Software and Design;